 - Medical conditions: Medical conditions such as Marfan syndrome and Cushing’s Syndrome

 - Use of Corticosteroids: The frequent use of lotions and creams that contain corticosteroids can reduce collagen levels in the skin.
 Collagen strengthens and supports the skin, and can reduce the risk of stretch marks appearing.

 Stretch marks can happen to anyone, especially pregnant women.
 It isn’t easy to avoid, but it’s possible with proper care.
 Now that you know what stretch marks are and what causes them, here are 6 important points you need to know to help deal with stretch marks!

 1. Not all mothers experience stretch marks

 During pregnancy, the skin on your belly stretches more and more.
-That’s why it’s important to moisturise your skin!
+That’s why it’s important to moisturize your skin!
 Collagen can also help to thicken your skin, reducing the risk of stretch marks and helping to repair damaged skin.

 Weight gain is also a big cause of stretch marks.
-The parts of the body that most often cause stretch marks are the abdomen, hips, thighs and buttocks.
+The parts of the body that most often cause stretch marks are the abdomen, hips, thighs, and buttocks.